Skip to content

 If you do not specify installation costs, the economical analysis cannot be executed unless you define parametric default values in the Settings menu.

-The gross margin is for internal use only, so it will not be displayed in the generated proposal.
-However, your client will be able to see the final selling price (including the margin).
+These percentages are for internal use only and will not appear in the proposal.
+However, your client will be able to see the final selling price, including sales commission and contribution margin.

 INFO

-If you do not specify a gross margin nor define parametric default values in the Settings menu, the selling price of the installation will be equal to the installation cost, i.e. a gross margin of 0 % is assumed.
+If you do not specify these parameters nor define parametric default values in the Settings menu, a value of 0 % is assumed.

 Operating costs include all expenses associated with the continuous operation and maintenance of the system.
 These costs can be broken down into: